floweredscarf/su25/labs/lab12/index.md

 them independently.
 In particular, we use the one-to-one mapping between valid LLRB trees and 2-3 trees to derive some of these properties.

-The root node must be colored black.
+The root node must be colored black
 : Our interpretation of red nodes is that they are in the same 2-3 node as their parent.
 The root node has no parent, so it cannot be red.

-If a node has one red child, it must be on the left.
-: This makes the tree left-leaning.
+If a node has one red child, that child must be on the left : This makes the tree *left*-leaning.

-No node can have two red children.
+No node can have two red children
 : If a node has two red children, then both children are in the same 2-3 node as the parent.
 This means that the corresponding 2-3 node contains 3 elements, which is not allowed.

-No red node can have a red parent; or every red node's parent is black.
-: If a red node has a red parent, then both the red child and red parent are in the same 2-3 node as the red parent's parent.
+No red node can have a red parent (every red node's parent must be black) : If a red node has a red parent, then both the red child and red parent are in the same 2-3 node as the red parent's parent.
 This means that the corresponding 2-3 node contains 3 elements, which is not allowed.

-In a balanced LLRB tree, every path from the root to null goes through the same number of black nodes.
-: In a balanced 2-3 tree, every leaf node is the same distance from the root.
+In a balanced LLRB tree, every path from the root to **null** goes through the same number of black nodes : In a balanced 2-3 tree, every leaf node is the same distance from the root.
   We also know that every black node in an LLRB tree corresponds to exactly one node in the equivalent 2-3 tree.
 Therefore, every leaf node in an LLRB tree is the same number of black nodes from the root, just as every leaf node in a 2-3 tree is the same distance from the root.
-This stricter invariant of Root-to-Null (rather than just saying Root-to-Leaf) avoids invalid trees like below:
+This stricter invariant of Root-to-**Null** (rather than just saying Root-to-Leaf) avoids invalid trees like below:

   ![insert-summary](img/root-to-null.png){: style="max-height: 200px;" }

 ### Discussion: LLRB Tree Properties

 Given the height of a 2-3 tree, what is the maximum height of the corresponding LLRB tree?
-Discuss with your someone in your lab.

-Then, discuss which of the following binary search tree operations we can use on red-black trees without any modification.
+Which of the following binary search tree operations can we use on red-black trees without any modification?

 1. Insertion
 2. Deletion